best-esims-ecuador

 Ecuador has four main mobile networks, and the one your eSIM connects to has a real impact on the kind of coverage you'll get.
 Before picking a provider, it helps to understand the differences.

 Claro is Ecuador's largest mobile network and generally offers the widest coverage across the country, including cities, smaller towns, and many rural areas.
-Its 4G speeds are strong in urban centers.
+Its 4G speeds are strong in urban centres.

 Movistar (operated by Telefónica) is the second major network and has solid coverage across Quito, Guayaquil, Cuenca, and most tourist destinations on the mainland.
 Movistar is particularly well-established along the main Andean highway and coastal regions.